Abelardo L. Rodríguez: Film industry

+Further political matters

+In 1951, President Miguel Alemán Valdés, nearing the end of his six-year term, expressed his desire to have the Constitution amended to allow him to be re-elected.
+Former presidents Lázaro Cárdenas and Manuel Ávila Camacho, who had established the tradition of selecting the PRI's next candidate and peacefully transferring power, had Rodríguez give a statement that they didn't "think extension of the presidential term or re-election is convenient for the country."
+This allowed for the transfer of power to President Adolfo Ruiz Cortines in 1952.

+In 1964, Rodríguez attended the inauguration of President Gustavo Díaz Ordaz.

 Personal life

 Rodríguez married three times.
 In 1917, he married Luisa Montijo of Guayamas.
 They had a son named Abelardo Luis (Rod) Rodríguez Montijo, who lived to be one hundred years old.
 But the couple was incompatible, so they soon separated by mutual agreement.

 The second marriage was to Eathyl Vera Meier of Chicago, Illinois.
 They were married in Calexico in August 1921.
 Meier suffered from depression, which only got worse when she lost their daughter, who was born prematurely.
 Meier committed suicide at the Hotel Belmar in Mazatlán on 25 September 1922.

 In February 1924, Rodríguez married Aída Sullivan Coya of Puebla.
 He was thirty-four years old, she was nineteen.
-They had three sons named Juan Abelardo, Fernando Julio, and Abelardo S. They also had multiple grandchildren.
+They had three sons.
 His marriage to Sullivan was quite stable and lasted over forty years, up until Rodríguez's death.

 Honoris causa

 On 15 June 1951, Rodríguez received an honorary Doctor of Law degree from the University of California, Berkeley.
 His son Abelardo S. graduated from UCB on the same day, with a degree in business administration.